brunopc-net/Precog/README.md

 ### Air quality 🏭

+You can read about Air Quality Index (U.S.) [here](https://www.airnow.gov/aqi/aqi-basics/).
+I choose to not use the purple/maroon AIQ color for consistency with the other alerts and to make the app more intuitive.

 💀 **AQI US >= 300**<br/>
 Stay inside with N95😷<br/>
 Close windows, air purifier at max level<br/>